FLO Price Tops $0.0418 on Major Exchanges (FLO)

-FLO (CURRENCY:FLO) traded flat against the US dollar during the 1-day period ending at 0:00 AM E.T. on January 21st.
-One FLO coin can currently be purchased for about $0.0418 or 0.00000104 BTC on exchanges.
-In the last week, FLO has traded flat against the US dollar.
-FLO has a market capitalization of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last day.
+FLO (CURRENCY:FLO) traded flat against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on January 22nd.
+During the last seven days, FLO has traded flat against the U.S. dollar.
+One FLO coin can now be bought for $0.0418 or 0.00000104 BTC on major cryptocurrency exchanges.
+FLO has a total market cap of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.

 - BOScoin (BOS) traded flat against the dollar and now trades at $0.0052 or 0.00000009 BTC.